 Remember, when talking to your partner, you are dealing with a host of unseen forces that can affect your behavior.
 Putting structure and direction around sticky topics can be just the buffer you and your loved one need in order to hear each other more effectively.
 And then you can focus on the really important things, like who gets to use the bathroom first!

-If you would like more information on how to improve you and your partner’s communication skills, contact me or check out Couples Learn – an innovative new online community for couples seeking more trust, intimacy and communication in their relationships.
-Either way, I am here to help!
+If you would like more information on how to improve you and your partner’s communication skills, contact me to setup a free consultation today!